Independent Order of Vikings

-The Independent Order of Vikings is a Swedish-American fraternal organization promoting Swedish and culture and language.
-It was founded in Chicago the 1890s and has members throughout the United States.
+The Independent Order of Vikings is a Swedish-American fraternal organization promoting Swedish culture and language.
+It was founded in Chicago in the 1890s and has members throughout the United States.

 Authorities differ as to the order's date of foundation.
 Alan Axelrod states that it was founded on June 2, 1890, in Chicago, while Alvin J. Schmidt states it was founded in 1896, at the same city.

 Benefits

 The group provides insurance benefits, as well as organizing events celebrating Swedish traditions and culture.
 These activities have included languages classes on Scandinavian languages as well as song and dance programs for traditional Scandinavian music and dance.
 Lodges have also sponsored bowling and golfing events.

 Its charitable activities have included participating in blood drives, visiting hospitalized and sick members and sponsoring scholarships.
 By 1923 it operated a home for aged members.

 The group provides life insurance and other financial products to its members as well as conducting social activities celebrating Scandinavian culture.
 By 1923 it did business in Illinois, Indiana, Michigan and Nebraska.